What is piloting?

 Co-creation as a method

 Co-creation is a method of development in which organisations and residents work together and equally to achieve a common goal, while producing value for themselves and each other.
 Residents are often the end-users of the innovative solution.
+In some cases the end users can also be the employees of the municipality (pilot host).

 Learn more about co-creation: